 Contact: Lynn Green, (360) 538-2038

+Harbor Learning Center houses several programs for the Aberdeen School District.
 Harbor High School is an alternative high school especially designed to encourage students who have left high school before graduation to return to school and complete their education.
 Harbor High also offers a parent-partnership program, SNUG Harbor, for students in grades 7-12.
 Grays Harbor Academy, an on-line, virtual K - 12 school and Open Doors, a program where students can earn their GED are also housed at the Harbor Learning Center.

 Contact: Harbor High School Principal, (360) 538-2180Native Education

 The Native Education Program provides tutorial assistance and cultural enrichment activities to eligible students in the district.

 Contact: Sherri Northington, (360) 538-2140Learning Assistance Programs - Title I and LAP